 Learning letters is a complicated process for children.
 They have to learn that squiggly lines represent a symbol and not just a random picture.
 Learning to match the name of the letter to the symbol is called letter recognition.

-But it doesn’t stop there, children must then learn that letters represent sounds.
+It doesn’t stop there.
+Children must then learn that letters represent sounds.
 These sounds–when put together–make a word.

 But let’s take it one step at a time.

 Here is a fun way to reinforce letter recognition–it’s called “Street Names.”
 This example is found in one of the Mother Goose Time curriculum kits.

 Try it out: